This week a special double feature: Giorgio Mammoliti & Rocco Achampong!

 As we wrote here earlier about Mr. Achampong, he has all the tools to be a very compelling candidate.
 He is articulate, passionate, confident and has a great biography.
 Born in Ghana, he came to Canada with his family at the age of 9 and grew up in one of the toughest, poorest neighbourhoods in Toronto, managing all the obstacles inherent in that environment to work his way through to becoming a lawyer.
 He was very politically active while at U of T, serving as both president of the Black Students’ Association and the Students’ Administrative Council.
 It is a resumé fit for a career in politics.

 And yet, we remain underwhelmed.
 Having seen and heard Rocco Achampong a couple times since we wrote the first profile, nothing he’s said has alleviated our concern that his platform is built on the flaccid legs of empty rhetoric.
 When talking to Metro Morning’s Matt Galloway on Tuesday, Mr. Achampong spoke of a need for a mayor who was not “a person reciting from rote from a political handbook”.
 We couldn’t agree more, Mr. Achampong.
-So would you mind closing up that political handbook you’re reciting from?

 The Issues section of the (other) Rocco for Campaign 2010 website shows a candidate who is very concerned with social matters.
 Transit, housing, job creation and culture all figure prominently.
 But it still lacks some need to know specifics.
 Mr. Achampong wants to freeze TTC fares for two years and add subways to Transit City.
 Where’s he going to get the money to do that?
 Ditto the doubling of grants to city cultural and arts groups.
 Great idea.
 Where’s the money going to come from?